HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 ### `X-XSS-Protection`
 The [`X-XSS-Protection`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection) header allows a site to control the XSS Auditor or XSS Filter built into a browser, which should in theory provide some XSS protection.

 14.69% of Desktop requests, and 15.2% of mobile requests used the `X-XSS-Protection` header.
-Digging into the data we can see what the intention for most site operators was in figure 13.
+Digging into the data we can see what the intention for most site operators was in Figure 8.13.

 <figure data-markdown="1">